Dinos Kalampakos: Coaching career

 Kalampakos began his coaching career with the Greek club Pagrati, in the 1999–00 season, working as the assistant coach of Giorgos Nikolopoulos.
 From 2000 to 2006, he worked as the head coach of Platonas Schools, where he trained players like Nikos Gkikas, Ioannis Dimakos, Spyros Motsenigos, and Dimitris Cheilaris.
 In 2008, he became the head coach of ICBS.
 He continued in this role after the club merged with Peramatos Ermis.

-During the 2012–13 season, Kalampakos wad the head coach of Polis Kallitheas and Papagou, before returning to Pagrati's head coaching position.
+During the 2012–13 season, Kalampakos was the head coach of Polis Kallitheas and Papagou, before returning to Pagrati's head coaching position.
 He stayed with Pagrati until 2016.
 In 2016, Kalampakos was hired to be the head coach of Koroivos Amaliadas, of the Greek Basket League.
+He left Koroivos the summer of 2018, after the relegation of the team in Elite Basket (A2).

 After that, he worked as the technical director of Ionikos Nikaias, before he became the head coach of Charilaos Trikoupis.